 Becoming a Volunteer is Simple

-Print out the volunteer application
+Print or email your volunteer application

 Record your hours

+Volunteer!
 Click here to record your off site hours.
 You can email, mail or drop off this sheet monthly.
 Please help us keep accurate records of volunteer hours.
 Thanks!

 - Dog walking, training and socializing (for volunteers 18 years and older)